dejwk/roo_display/doc/programming_guide.md

 The library supports 8-bit parallel displays using the I80 interface on ESP32-S3, using the `ParallelLcd8bit` transport.
 You can find an example of its use at `roo_display/products/lilygo/t_display_s3.h`, where it is used as a transport (alternative for SPI) in combination with a 'generic' ST7789 driver.

 There is also support for DMA-based parallel displays with ESP32-S3, using a framebuffer stored in PSRAM, via the `ParallelRgb565Buffered` device.
-(In this case, we're not using the AddrWindowDevice; instead, the interface is quite similar to an offscreen device).
+(In this case, we're not using the `AddrWindowDevice`; instead, the interface is quite similar to an offscreen device).
 An example of its use can be found in `roo_display/products/makerfabs/esp32s3_parallel_ips_capacitive_43.h`, which illustrates how it can be configured for other devices.

+## Conclusion

+That's all, folks!

+I hope that you will find this library useful.
+If you find anything missing, consider filing a feature request, or, better yet, contribute!